General info about USA tax structure:

-Q: My W2 form has wrong SSN/name on it? what should I do?
+Question: My W2 form has wrong SSN/name on it? what should I do?

 Ask your employer to get it rectified, and provide the correct form to you, and the IRS.

-Q: I recently got married, can I still file under Married category?
+Question: I recently got married, can I still file under Married category?

 Yes! you may get the advantage only if you got married before 31st of Dec of the tax year.

-Q: Where can I get State tax rates applicable for my state?
+Question: Where can I get State tax rates applicable for my state?

 Checkout the State tax department web sites

-Q: What if after filing my tax, I realize that I made some mistake?
+Question: What if after filing my tax, I realize that I made some mistake?